 - Real-time Posture Drift detection: Detecting in real-time when you deviate from your security posture at runtime.

 Getting notified if a violation occurs lets teams take action to prioritize its remediation.

 Identity Management and data privacy are also important aspects of a cloud security program.

-As mentioned before, when the perimeter was the local data center, it was easier to control who had access to what.
-Now, even serverless functions can act like users who access data.
+As mentioned, when the perimeter was the local data center, it was easier to control who had access to what.
+Now, even serverless functions can act like users accessing data.

 To address the cloud permissions gap, we have Cloud Infrastructure Entitlement Management (CIEM).
-With CIEM, you would not only know which human and non-human identities can access which resource, but what permission they are using on a daily basis, and suggest policy modifications to enforce least privilege access.
+With CIEM, you would not only know which human and non-human identities can access which resource, but what permission they are using on a daily basis.
+You can also suggest policy modifications to enforce least privilege access.